Street TryOn: Learning In-the-Wild Virtual Try-On from Unpaired Person Images: Abstract

 \section{Abstract}

-Virtual try-on has become a popular research topic, but most existing methods focus on studio images with a clean background.
-They can achieve plausible results for this studio try-on setting by learning to warp a garment image to fit a person's body from paired training data, i.e., garment images paired with images of people wearing the same garment.
-Such data is often collected from commercial websites, where each garment is demonstrated both by itself and on several models.
-By contrast, it is hard to collect paired data for in-the-wild scenes, and therefore, virtual try-on for casual images of people against cluttered backgrounds is rarely studied.
+Most virtual try-on research is motivated to serve the fashion business by generating images to demonstrate garments on studio models at a lower cost.
+However, virtual try-on should be a broader application that also allows customers to visualize garments on themselves using their own casual photos, known as \textbf{in-the-wild try-on}.
+Unfortunately, the existing methods, which achieve plausible results for studio try-on settings, perform poorly in the in-the-wild context.
+This is because these methods often require paired images (garment images paired with images of people wearing the same garment) for training.
+While such paired data is easy to collect from shopping websites for studio settings, it is difficult to obtain for in-the-wild scenes.

-In this work, we fill the gap in the current virtual try-on research by (1) introducing a \textbf{Street TryOn} benchmark to evaluate performance on street scenes and (2) proposing a novel method that can learn without paired data, from a set of in-the-wild person images directly.
-Our method can achieve robust performance across shop and street domains using a novel DensePose warping correction method combined with diffusion-based inpainting controlled by pose and semantic segmentation.
-Our experiments demonstrate competitive performance for standard studio try-on tasks and SOTA performance for street try-on and cross-domain try-on tasks.
+In this work, we fill the gap by (1) introducing a \textbf{StreetTryOn} benchmark to support in-the-wild virtual try-on applications and (2) proposing a novel method to learn virtual try-on from a set of in-the-wild person images directly without requiring paired data.
+We tackle the unique challenges, including warping garments to more diverse human poses and rendering more complex backgrounds faithfully, by a novel DensePose warping correction method combined with diffusion-based conditional inpainting.
+Our experiments show competitive performance for standard studio try-on tasks and SOTA performance for street try-on and cross-domain try-on tasks.